tobydriscoll/udmath351/notes/system/phase_plane.md

 ### Center

-The special case of imaginary eigenvalues, $\lambda=\pm i b$, is called a {term}`center`.
+The special case of imaginary eigenvalues, $\lambda=\pm i b$, is called a **center**.
 You can think of the trajectories as spirals that are perfectly neutral — that is, circles or ellipses.
 These equilibria are often associated with conservation principles, such as conservation of energy.

 Here is a phase plane plot for $\mathbf{A}=\twomat{0}{-1}{4}{0}$, which has eigenvalues $\pm 2i$.